Skip Navigation

 Alexandria Archaeology Museum

-A smiling woman squats next to a young boy, handing him something, while another woman sits nearby.
-They are outdoors on grass near a van labeled Alexandria Archaeology.
-A bin and buckets are on the ground.
+A woman kneels next to a young boy, showing him an object, while another woman smiles nearby.
+They are outdoors by a van labeled Alexandria Archaeology.
+A yellow bin sits between them on the grass.

 01 | 05